Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 • January 2026: First wave of inspections and compliance checks

-• Late January: Transport logistics finalized, emergency protocols tested
+• Late January: Transport logistics finalised, emergency protocols tested

 • February 1–5: Public awareness campaigns, safety messaging intensifies